francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 As we have already seen, it is straightforward to save values of a form in a PouchDB database.
 For example, we can use a single webpage for the form, display a 'thanks' message and save the data into a database.

-The problem is that atrributes such as 'required' or 'pattern' don't work on this appoach (we need to define a form 'action').
+The problem is that attributes  such as 'required' or 'pattern' don't work on this approach (we need to define a form 'action').

 ```JS
 <!DOCTYPE html>